karbonmanthan/karbonmanthan.github.io/_posts/2025-06-24-On-Chloris-Geospatial.md

+---
+title: "On Chloris Geospatial's capability to assist with methdology VM0047"
+description: "Chloris Geospatial's capability to assist with methdology VM0047"
+tags: Remote Sensing
+---

 ## On Chloris Geospatial's capability to assist with methdology VM0047

 Chloris Geospatial claims to have developed a solution that can assist various carbon market players applying the methodology VM0047.